 Facts About Michigan Agriculture

-- Michigan produces over 200 commodities on a commercial basis including tart cherries, blueberries, dry beans, floriculture products, and cucumbers for pickles.
+- Michigan produces over 300 commodities on a commercial basis including tart cherries, blueberries, dry beans, floriculture products, and cucumbers for pickles.

 - Michigan farms and the commodities they produce account for $13 billion of the overall total.

 - Field crops have the greatest economic impact at $5.72 billion, followed by livestock including dairy with an economic impact of $4.73 billion.
 The total economic impact of nursery and landscape production is $1.20 billion.